samo1petar/deepcluster/README.md

 $ bash docker_build.sh
 ```

+## Dataset

+Data used in development of this repo is Flickr25K and Flickr15K.
+You can download them from [here](https://cvssp.org/data/Flickr25K/cag17.html).

 ## Run

 There are five scripts that you can run.
 Test, train, predict, fine_tune and softmax.
 Every script is described bellow.